kingTM83/ROS2/INSTALL.md

 echo "source /opt/ros/foxy/setup.bash" >> ~/.bashrc
 ```

-We put it in the bashrc, to not have to do it everytime we open a new terminal.
+If you don't want to put this line in your bashrc, don't forget to source **everytime** you open a new terminal.

 ## 5) Install some useful packages